agilajah/agilajah.github.io/_posts/2020-05-23-eid-al-fitr-2020-neurafarm-contribution.md

 Different sectors of the economy have been hit in different ways by the COVID-19 pandemic.
 Not surprisingly, with travel at a minimum and social lives put on hold, the accommodation and food services industries are among those suffering most, along with manufacturing, wholesale and retail.
 The global workforce are affected.
 Not only does COVID-19 affect the formal workers, many informal workers have been hit hard as well.

 Indonesia has the largest economy in Southeast Asia.
 As with other developing countries in Asia-Pacific, more than half its workers are in the informal sector, including farmers.
-More than 100 million of Indonesian are employed in the Agriculture sector, and some 250+ million are depending on this very sector on daily basis to fulfill the demand for food. it should be one of our top priorities to support the industry to ensure food security.
+More than 100 million of Indonesian are employed in the Agriculture sector, and some 250+ million are depending on this very sector on a daily basis to fulfill the demand for food. it should be one of our top priorities to support the industry to ensure food security.

 There are millions of farmers in Indonesia, and the majority of them have been impacted the recent situation.
 A lot of hotels, restaurant, and cafe are closing down, and people lose their purchasing power, making it hard for farmers to sell their crops.